tye-exe/tye-home/README.md

 ### Web Deploy
 1. Just run `trunk build --release`.
 2. It will generate a `dist` directory as a "static html" website
-3. Upload the `dist` directory to any of the numerous free hosting websites including [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-4. we already provide a workflow that auto-deploys our app to GitHub pages if you enable it.
-> To enable Github Pages, you need to go to Repository -> Settings -> Pages -> Source -> set to `gh-pages` branch and `/` (root).
->
-> If `gh-pages` is not available in `Source`, just create and push a branch called `gh-pages` and it should be available.
->
-> If you renamed the `main` branch to something else (say you re-initialized the repository with `master` as the initial branch), be sure to edit the github workflows `.github/workflows/pages.yml` file to reflect the change
-> ```yml
-> on:
->   push:
->     branches:
->       - <branch name>
-> ```